 If you’re picking up a more modern dress shirt (stores can use “modern”, “tailored”, and “slim” interchangeably), you shouldn’t have to worry too much about shirt sleeve width.
 Since the rest of the shirt is trim, your sleeves will be as well.

 Watch out for shirts with a lot of extra fabric in the sleeves; you don’t want a shirt like that.

 Side Note: For you more hefty gents carrying a bit more girth (whether that’s fat or muscle), don’t immediately dismiss modern- or slim-fit dress shirts as only for skinny dudes.
 Find your size and try one on; I bet you’ll be pleasantly surprised.

 Start at Brooks Brothers, and check out the Extra Slim Fit shirts.
 They also have Slim Fit, and then traditional.
 Their Extra Slim Fit isn’t as slim as it sounds, which might be a good thing for you meaty guys, since they’ll be accommodating to your size but not boxy.

 Modern fit simply takes the unnecessary fabric out of the shirt; you’re still left with enough to accommodate your size, but you will appear more trim.

-The more fabric you have, the more hefty you look.
+The more fabric your dress and sport shirts have, the more hefty you look.